|

 those of the larger brands.

-Good quality flatware is available in three types
+Good quality flatware is available in four types

-– stainless steel, silver plate, and sterling or solid silver.
+– stainless steel, pewter, silver plate, and sterling or solid silver.

 Good quality stainless steel should be 18/10 (18